dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 reads from the ConfigMapData file.
 Alternatively, update the default map data files in that ConfigMapData file.

-**Q. FILE-IO - What is another way to understand the Number of Matched Pairs?**
+**Q. FILE-IO - What is another way to understand the number of matched pairs?**

 A.
 In this example the dimension of the grid is 37x37.
 Thus, up to